Games to Goals: Engaging Career Exploration for High School Students

 • Balance of fun, function, and realism

-So we intended addresses this gap by offering a tailored, continuous mentorship experience through an AI-powered career counselor.
+So we intended to address this gap by offering a tailored, continuous mentorship experience through an AI-powered career counselor.
 That’s how Nova came alive.

 5 key components: